 - who used harmful medications or drugs during their pregnancies

-- with diabetes
+- who have diabetes

 - biliary tract

-Amniocentesis uses a needle to withdraw a small amount of amniotic fluid from around the fetus for analysis.
+Your doctor may order a more invasive test, such as an amniocentesis, if your results are still abnormal.
+In amniocentesis, your doctor uses a needle to withdraw a small amount of amniotic fluid from around the fetus for analysis.